SpeedCode210/algerianmo-fixer/README.md

 # algerianmo-fixer
-A script to fix some problems on algerianmo.com
+A set of scripts to fix some problems on algerianmo.com

 ## How to install :